 Number 4.
 Garland, Final Fantasy 1 & 9

 Garland IS Chaos.
-They are one in the same and Garland is what makes Chaos interesting because of the road traveled to become him.
+They are one and the same and Garland is what makes Chaos interesting because of the road traveled to become him.

 He steals the princess of a kingdom and is defeated by the light warriors.
 Then he is caught in a time loop as the being Chaos and it’s a whole mess of time travel nonsense.

 What makes him so compelling is his story doesn’t stop in the first game.
 Years later he returns as the same character in Final Fantasy 9.

 Garland is the reason the main protagonist and antagonist exist in that game and why the story happens at all.
 He starts his work in the first game and then takes 8 games in between in order to even execute it.

 He’s great and deserves to be recognized as one of the best FF villains of all time.

 Number 3.
 Jenova, Final Fantasy 7